 Ven.
 Pa Auk Sayadaw of Burma, who authorized Tina to teach, is considered by many to be the leading Buddhist meditation master alive today.
 Tina was taught personally by the Ven.
 Pa Auk Sayadaw, and was the first Western woman he authorized to teach.
 She has also practiced Dzogchen extensively for more than 25 years, and teaches a neuroscience-based version of that practice which includes all of the four categories of meditation listed above.
-This can be found in her “What is Awakening?” multi-media program and retreats, and her forthcoming book.
+This can be found in her “What is Awakening?” multi-media program and retreats.

 In addition, Tina’s book “Practicing the Jhanas,” published by Shambhala, is an accessible and direct experiential account of the Samatha focused-attention practice as taught in the Pa Auk lineage.
 Samatha is an ancient type of concentration meditation that predates written history as a method to purify the mind.
 It was taught to the Buddha by his teachers, and when people asked him what to practice, this is the practice he referenced in as many as 60-80% of the suttas, throughout his life.
 This practice was so important to him, that it was his last act before he died.
 Tina and the Luminous Mind Sangha team are honored to be passing on this teaching that has survived throughout more than 5,000 years of human history.

-Tina’s services are offered both in-person and on-line and include:
+Tina’s and the Luminous Mind Sangha Team’s services are offered both in-person and on-line and include:

 - Daylong intensives